abtion/guidelines/employee_manual/schedule_and_calendar.md

+# Schedule and Calender

 ## Use your calendar

+### Google Calender
 We use Google Calendar as a common calendar platform.
 Make sure that your calendar is up-to-date and as comprehensive as possible, so it's easy for your colleagues to see when you are available.
 Write in your calendar if you are not in the office / have an appointment that affects your calendar.
 It makes it so much easier to coordinate meetings.

-We book each other for short 25 minutes meetings or long 50 minutes meetings.
 As part of the 4dww, we shorten our meetings and make sure to keep them effective.
+We book each other for short 20 minutes meetings or long 50 minutes meetings.
 When booking a meeting, add an agenda with the topics and action points for the meeting.
 Also remember to answer all calendar invitations so the organizer does not have to follow up on your attendance for the meeting.

-## Absence

-### Illness
-When you are sick, you must notify the project manager(s), you are currently working with before 9am on the first day of your absence.
-You are not required to give further notice before you are ready to sign up again.
-Please change your slack status too (off sick).

-### Child’s first sick day

-### Loss
-In case of loss Abtion supports your absence and allows you to stay home as long as needed.
-If your loss is close family members (children, parents, siblings or partner), Abtion will pay your absence like if you were sick.
-In other cases your absence will be without pay.

-### Parental leave
-In Denmark you have the right to take maternity and paternity leave at work.
-At Abtion you do too.
-Both mothers and fathers can leave for childbirth following the Danish rules of parental leave, “Barselsloven”.

-Abtion gives you 14 weeks of leave with a full salary up to max.
-40.000 kr. per month.

-This is a huge jump for us, and we are happy it is possible.
-But in order to make it sustainable for us, it is also a term that Abtion can get the normal refund from the government and barsel.dk.
-So be aware, your partner might have used this initially.

-You still have the right to leave for a longer period of time, but without salary.
-You might even still have the right to get some payment from the authorities in an additional period of time.
+To do:
+- Add Abtion's calender to your own google calender to stay on point with public holidays, free days, internal days and birthdays
+- Turn on 'effective meetings' in your calendar settings and det 20 min as default for scheduling meetings

 ## Holiday
 Don’t be shy and remember to use your vacation time!
 We believe it helps to motivate, inspire and refocus.